-Manchester City celebrates global partnership with Tecno Mobile
+Manchester City celebrates global partnership with TECNO Mobile

 Manchester City Football Group's Chief Commercial Officer, Tom Glick, said at the launch that the team was delighted to welcome TECNO Mobile to Manchester City's growing repertoire of global partners.

-The General Manager of TECNO Mobile, also said his outfit was honoured to be partnering with such a successful and well known club as Manchester City.
+The General Manager of TECNO Mobile also said his outfit was honoured to be partnering such a successful and well known club as Manchester City.

 “We are delighted to join their team and can't wait to kick start this partnership together,” he added.